PDC-support/pdc-intro/episodes/compile-on-gpu.md

 ---

-* Test the code in interactive session.
+## Optionally, test the code in interactive session.

 * First queue to get one GPU node reserved for 10 minutes
     - ``salloc -N 1 -t 0:10:00 -A <project name> -p gpu``